cityjson/specs/specifications/cityjson-specs.md

 ## LandUse

-- The geometry of a City Object of type "LandUse" can be of type "MultiSurface" or "CompositeSurface".
+- The geometry of a City Object of type `LandUse` can be of type `MultiSurface` or `CompositeSurface`.

 ```json
 "oneparcel": {